-- A. Interpreting Language within the Actual Appropriation. - 1.
-Within the actual appropriation, Congress often provides specific direction on the uses to be made of that appropriation.
-For example, the language utilized in the "Ammunition Procurement, Army" appropriation, quoted on page 2-11 supra, narrowly defines the uses the agency can make of that appropriation.
-Clearly, we cannot use it to pay the salaries of military service members, even those who carry out the ammunition procurement.
-Likewise, we could not use those funds to buy engines for attack helicopters. - 2.
-By contrast, the language utilized in the "Operation and Maintenance, Defense-Wide" appropriation, only broadly prescribes the uses the agency can make of that particular appropriation.
-Thus, we can use it to pay any expense not covered by a more specific appropriation so long as it is not prohibited, and we determine that expense is necessary and authorized by law. - B. Organic Legislation.
+- A. Interpreting Language within an Appropriation. - 1.
+Within appropriations, Congress often provides specific direction as to how an appropriation may be used.
+For example, language in the "Ammunition Procurement, Army" appropriation, quoted on page 2-11 supra, narrowly defines the purposes for which the Army may use that appropriation and the appropriation may only be used for those particular purposes.
+The Army could not, for example, use it to pay the salaries of military service members, even those who carry out the ammunition procurement.
+Likewise, the Army could not use funds from this appropriation to buy engines for attack helicopters. - 2.
+By contrast, the language in the "Operation and Maintenance, Defense-Wide" appropriation is not so specific.
+Rather, it broadly prescribes the purposes of that particular appropriation.
+Therefore, the DoD can use the appropriation: to pay various unspecified expenses related to the "operation and maintenance" of the DoD (i.e. logically related to the appropriation), not covered by a more specific appropriation, and not otherwise prohibited. - B. Organic Legislation.
 Organic legislation is legislation that creates a new agency or establishes a program or function within an existing agency.
 Principles of Fed.
 Appropriations Law, ch.
 2, 2-54, GAO-16-463SP (4th ed.
 2016).
 While organic legislation provides the agency with authority to conduct a program, function, or mission and to utilize appropriated funds to do so, it rarely provides any money for the agency, program, or activity it establishes. - 1.
 Organic legislation may be found in appropriation acts, authorization acts, or "stand-alone" legislation.
-It may also be codified or uncodified.

-- 2. Example: 10 U.S.C. § 111 establishes the Department of Defense as an executive department.
-Various statutes scattered mainly throughout Title 10 of the United States Code establish programs or functions that the department is to carry out.
-See e.g., 10 U.S.C. § 1090 (giving the Secretary of Defense the mission to "identify, treat, and rehabilitate members of the armed forces who are dependent on drugs or alcohol"). - C. Authorization Act. - 1.
-An authorization act is a statute, passed annually by Congress that authorizes the appropriation of funds for programs and activities.40 - 2.
-There is no general requirement to have an authorization in order for an appropriation to occur.
-By statute, Congress has created certain situations in which it must authorize an appropriation.
+It may also be codified or uncodified. - 2.
+Example: 10 U.S.C. § 111 establishes the Department of Defense as an executive department.
+Various statutes within Title 10 of the United States Code establish programs or functions that the department is to carry out.
+See e.g., 10 U.S.C. § 1090 (giving the Secretary of Defense the mission to "identify, treat, and rehabilitate members of the armed forces who are dependent on drugs or alcohol").

+C. Authorization Act.

+- 1. An authorization is a federal law that establishes, continues, or modifies a federal program.
+Under house and senate rules, authorizations are prerequisites for Congress to appropriate budget authority for programs.
+Congress generally passes a new National Defense Authorization Act for each fiscal year.43 - 2.
+By statute, Congress has created certain situations in which it must pass an authorization as well as an appropriation.
 For example, 10 U.S.C. § 114(a) states that "No funds may be appropriated for any fiscal year" for certain purposes, including procurement, military construction, and/or research, development, test and evaluation "unless funds therefore have been specifically authorized by law."
-However, there are no practical consequences if Congress appropriates funds without an authorization anyway, as such a statute is "essentially a congressional mandate to itself."
+However, there are no practical consequences if Congress appropriates funds without first authorizing the appropriation, as such a statute is "essentially a congressional mandate to itself."
 Principles of Fed.
 Appropriations Law, ch.
 2, 2-56, GAO-16-463SP (4th ed.
 2016). - 3.
-An authorization act does not provide budget authority.
-An authorization act does not provide budget authority, meaning the authority to obligate money and disburse funds from the treasury.
-An authorization simply says how money should be spent once funds are appropriated. - a.
-However, Congress may choose to place limits in the authorization act on the amount of appropriations it may subsequently provide. - b.
-In the alternative, Congress may also authorize the appropriation of "such sums as may be necessary" for a particular program or function.
+An authorization law does not provide budget authority.
+Budget authority is the authority to obligate money and disburse funds from the treasury.
+However, authorizations do outline how funds should be spent as well as how funds may be spent once funds are appropriated. - a.
+However, Congress may choose to place limits in an authorization on the amount of appropriations it may subsequently provide. - b.
+Alternatively, Congress may also authorize the appropriation of "such sums as may be necessary" for a particular program or function.
 Example: In Section 1063 of the National Defense Authorization Act for Fiscal Year 2002, Congress provided as follows: